High Valued Home Insurance

 No one can say for certain how it all started.
-Some say it came from an unattended campfire, maybe from a discarded cigarette butt, a downed powerline even, or something seemingly harmless, such as a car that ran a flat tire and where the metal rims coming in contact with the asphalt, caused a spark.
+Some say it came from an unattended campfire.
+It may be from a discarded cigarette butt.
+It could have been a downed powerline.
+It might have been something seemingly harmless, such as a car that ran a flat tire and the metal rims caused a spark.
 Early humankind history has always known lightning to be the usual cause of wildfire eruptions.
 Recent studies, however, attribute 84 percent of these instances to human actions, or in certain cases inaction.

 What is known as a fact of the 2018 California wildfires, is that it occurred in the northern portion of the state sometime in mid-July.
 It was a bone-dry summer then.
-In fact, two months leading to the catastrophe, the area received less than normal precipitation and came to be one of the warmest Summer on record.
+Two months leading to the catastrophe, the area received less than normal precipitation.
+It was one of the warmest Summer on record.
 Thus, the above-average temperatures made for a tinder-dry forest with an abundance of dried up grass and brush, and worst, dead tree fuel – loads of it, or to be precise, some 129 million dead trees, as of December 2017.